 MY RATING: 0/10

-I really could have made this lower, but my expectations for the movie weren’t high as it was.
+My first ever zero.
 There was just a lot more laughing than I expected for a horror movie.
-Maybe The Forest next month will make up for it, but the last two horror films I was in theaters (this one and The Visit) were major letdowns.
+Maybe The Forest next month will make up for it, but the last two horror films I saw in theaters (this one and The Visit) were major letdowns.

 Until next time, Merry Christmas all you folks and Happy New Years!